Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

-For the representation of the prior and posterior exploration in the MCMC process, we consider coordinates induced by a VAE deep generative network $\mathcal{G}_{VAE}$ \citep{laloy2017inversion}.
-As for the relevant physical distributions, we target lossless media represented by binary images with two facies of homogeneous GPR velocity ($6\cdot 10^7$ and $8\cdot 10^7$ $m/s$) resembling river channels \citep{strebelle2002conditional,zahner2016image,laloy2018training}.
-As for the output, we consider arrival-times associated with the recording configuration displayed in Fig. \ref{fig:001}(a-e) with 12 evenly spaced sources and receivers located in two vertically-oriented boreholes.
-The distance between the boreholes is 4.6 m, while the spacing between sources/receivers is 0.9 m, such that a total of $144$ travel-times are collected.
-We employ both an eikonal and a $2D$ FDTD solver to simulate noise-free propagation of GPR waves \citep{irving2006numerical,hansen2013sippi}.
-For the FDTD code each source is characterized by a $100$ MHz Blackman–Harris, while perfectly matched layers (PML) surrounding the propagation domain are used to prevent spurious reflections from contaminatinating the data, while appropriate space-time grids are employed to avoid instability and dispersion artefacts.
-Travel-times are picked automatically based on a threshold associated with the relative maximum amplitude of each source-receiver pair.
+We target lossless media represented by binary images with two facies of homogeneous GPR velocity ($6\cdot 10^7$ and $8\cdot 10^7$ $m/s$) resembling river channels \citep{strebelle2002conditional,zahner2016image,laloy2018training}.
+For the representation of the prior and posterior exploration, we consider coordinates induced by a VAE (in the following the subscript $_{VAE}$ refers to this specific DGM parametrization) as recent research suggests that their lower degree of nonlinearity in the corresponding networks compared with GANs makes them more amenable for modeling and inversion \citep{lopez2021deep,levy2022variational}.
+The details of the VAE utilized in this study can be found in \citet{laloy2017inversion} with the dimension of the latent space being $20$.
+As for the output, we consider arrival-times associated with the crosshole configuration displayed in Figs. \ref{fig:001}(a-e) with 12 evenly spaced sources and receivers located in two vertically-oriented boreholes.
+The distance between the boreholes is 4.6 m, while the spacing between sources/receivers is 0.9 m, such that a total of $144$ traveltimes are collected.
+We employ both an eikonal and a $2D$ Finite Difference Time Domain (FDTD) solver to simulate noise-free propagation of GPR waves \citep{irving2006numerical,hansen2013sippi}.
+For the FDTD code each source is characterized by a $100$ MHz Blackman–Harris function, while perfectly matched layers surrounding the propagation domain are used to prevent spurious reflections from contaminating the data, while appropriate space-time grids are employed to avoid instability and dispersion artefacts.
+Traveltimes are picked automatically based on a threshold associated with the relative maximum amplitude of each source-receiver pair.